 With over 600 of unspoiled lakes and rivers, it is hardly surprising that the Haliburton Highlands is home to numerous delightful sandy beaches.
-Whether your looking for a public beach or want to visit one of the many Parks & Cottage Resorts for swimming or simply kicking-back and unwinding, cottage country boasts some of most beautiful lakeside locations.
+Whether you’re looking for a public beach & parks or want to stay at one of the many Cottage Resorts for swimming or simply kicking-back and unwinding, cottage country boasts some of most beautiful lakeside locations.

 Find Swimming locations

 Rivers, Floating & Relaxing

 It’s quite tranquil to be lounging on an inflatable watermelon, floating where the current takes you.
 Most of us know from experience what the water sounds like, as you drift from entrance to exit on one of the best places to river float in the Highlands.

 For those of you who don’t know, here are our favourites – but remember as they say, water on the water and… read more

 Please note that there are no lifeguards on duty at these locations.